WhitestormJS/whs.js/README.md

 ## FEATURES

-* **Simple shape crafting** — We use JSON-like structure for creating objects by inputed data and adding them to 3d world.
+* **Simple shape crafting** — We use a JSON-like structure for creating objects from inputted data and adding them to your 3D world.

-* **Physics with WebWorkers** — It uses [Physi.js](https://github.com/chandlerprall/Physijs/blob/master/physi.js) library for calculating physics of 3D shapes with **WebWorkers technology** that allows to make rendering an calculating physics in multiple threads.
+* **Physics with WebWorkers** — We use the [Physi.js](https://github.com/chandlerprall/Physijs/blob/master/physi.js) library for calculating physics of 3D shapes with **WebWorkers technology** that allows for rendering and calculating physics in multiple threads.

-* **Plugin system** — Framework supports *plugins & components* made by other users.
+* **Plugin system** — Our framework supports *plugins & components* made by other users.
 You need to include them after whitestorm.js and follow provided instructions.

-* **Automatization of rendering** — Framework does rendering automatically and doesn't need function to be called for it.
-Functionality like `resize` function can be called automatically by setting additional parameters such as `autoresize: true`.
+* **Automatization of rendering** — Our framework does rendering automatically and doesn't need a to be called.
+Functionality like the `resize` function can be called automatically by setting additional parameters such as `autoresize: true`.

-* **ES6 Features** - Framework is written with using latest features of ECMAScript 6 and ECMAScript 7 (beta) features and compiled with [Babel](https://babeljs.io/).
+* **ES6 Features** - Our framework is written using the latest features of ECMAScript 6 and ECMAScript 7 (beta) features and compiled with [Babel](https://babeljs.io/).

 * **Softbodies** - WhitestormJS is the only engine (except native ammo.js) that supports softbodies.

 ## GAME EXAMPLE :video_game:
 <a href="http://192.241.128.187/current/examples/fps/shooter/" target="_blank"><img src="https://raw.githubusercontent.com/WhitestormJS/whitestorm.js/master/media/art/splash.png"></a>